 Note that our model is similar to Factorial HMM proposed in~\cite{Rennie2010}, where the authors model sources $\x^\spkrA$ and $\x^\spkrB$ explicitly.
 They introduce interaction function $p(y_t | \x^\spkrA, \x^\spkrB)$, which models the coupling.
 However, we instead use a more direct and simpler approach where a DNN is trained to directly predict hidden state tuples given mixed speech $\y$.

 Standard Viterbi algorithm can be used to exactly infer the MAP hidden state sequences in FHMM.
-However, its time complexity is $O(TKV^{K+1})$ for $K$ speakers and HMM with $V$ states~\cite{Rennie2010} (i.e. it scales exponentially w.r.t. to number of speakers).
-Fortunately, there are algorithms, which can approximate the inference in a more efficient way (e.g. variational methods~\cite{Ghahramani1997} or loopy belief propagation~\cite{Rennie2010}).
+However, its time complexity is $O(TKV^{K+1})$ for $K$ speakers and HMM with $V$ states~\cite{Rennie2010} (i.e. it scales exponentially w.r.t. number of speakers).
+Fortunately, there are algorithms, that can approximate the inference in a more efficient way (e.g. variational methods~\cite{Ghahramani1997} or loopy belief propagation~\cite{Rennie2010}).
 In this work we use the loopy belief propagation (LBP).

-In LBP framework, the messages are passed between variables, which share the common factors~\cite{Bishop2006} according a predefined schedule.
+In LBP framework, messages are passed between variables, which share common factors~\cite{Bishop2006} according to a predefined schedule.
 Our message passing schedule was inspired by~\cite{Rennie2010} and has the following form for one speaker:

 The message passing is also depicted in Figure~\ref{fig:fhmm}.
-Green dashed lines depicts the message passing for speaker~\spkrA, while messages of speaker~\spkrB~are fixed.
+Green dashed lines depict the message passing for speaker~$\spkrA$, while messages of speaker~$\spkrB$~are fixed.

 When all messages for the first speaker are computed, the process is repeated for the next speaker, while messages of other speakers are fixed.
 Similar to Viterbi, we store also maximizing arguments $\Tilde{v}_t$ for all messages.
 These are used to recover the MAP state sequences in the manner analogous to the Viterbi algorithm.
 The whole process is repeated until it converges or some number of iterations is reached.
 Although there is no guarantee that the LBP finds the global MAP configuration, it is known to work well in practice \cite{weiss2001}.
-The time complexity of proposed LBP inference is $O(TKV^2)$, and thus it scales linearly w.r.t. to number of speakers.
+The time complexity of proposed LBP inference is $O(TKV^2)$, and thus it scales linearly w.r.t. number of speakers.